Time, Consciousness, and Unconsciousness

 Third, if from O_B and O_C's perspective, O_A is "unconscious for zero seconds" that means that we're saying that from those perspectives, O_A isn't unconscious, right?

 If the above is supposed to demonstrate this somehow, it doesn't at all.
-I suppose you're just stipulating this here, but I don't at all agree with it, and it would need to be supported.- No objective time flow exists.
+I suppose you're just stipulating this here, but I don't at all agree with it, and it would need to be supported.

 There is a subjective impression of time flow (though not 10-20 years, which is why I asked how they're measuring this above), but that doesn't exhaust what time is.
-It's just like there would be a subjective impression of what the moon looks like, but the moon isn't (merely) a mental phenomenon.- Time flow is a subjective phenomenon associated with consciousness.
+It's just like there would be a subjective impression of what the moon looks like, but the moon isn't (merely) a mental phenomenon.

-In the scenario you describe, there is no subjective time flow re STA.- In the scenario that I describe, three subjective time flows exist: STA, STB, and STC.
+In the scenario you describe, there is no subjective time flow re STA.

 - STB has nothing to say about the duration of O_A's unconsciousness.